momardrame/Election_Analysis/README.md

 # Election-Analysis

 ## Project Overview
-A Colorado Board of Education employee has given you the ollowing tasks to complete to complete the election audit of a recent local  congressional election.
+A Colorado Board of Education employee has given you the following tasks to complete: to complete the election audit of a recent local congressional election.

 1. calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.